Can I stay in the house while the work goes on?

 The Building Code of Australia requires living spaces to have a certain amount of ventilation and access to natural light.
 Cross ventilation needs to be available, unless the room has a ceiling fan or an evaporative cooler.

 The attic floor in the attic space has to be strong enough to cope with the extra weight.
-A structural engineer needs to assess your house if you’re considering building an attic.
+A structural engineer needs to assess your house if you’re considering converting an attic.

 Wiring and safety